wzt1229/ijkplayer/README.md

   - platform: iOS 9.0/macOS 10.11
   - cpu: arm64,x86_64
   - api: [MediaPlayer.framework-like](IJKMediaPlayerKit/IJKMediaPlayback.h)
-  - video-output: OpenGL ES 2.0/OpenGL 3.3
+  - video-output: Metal 2/OpenGL ES 2.0/OpenGL 3.3
   - audio-output: AudioQueue, AudioUnit
   - hw-decoder: auto use VideoToolbox accel by default
-  - subtitle: use Quartz to draw text into a CVPixelBufferRef then use OpenGL/Metal render
+  - subtitle: use Quartz draw text into a CVPixelBufferRef then use OpenGL/Metal generate texture
-  - alternative-backend: AVFoundation.Framework.AVPlayer, MediaPlayer.Framework.MPMoviePlayerControlelr (obselete since iOS 8)
 - Android (⚠️ unknown state)
   - platform: API 9~23
   - cpu: ARMv7a, ARM64v8a, x86 (ARMv5 is not tested on real devices)